-The two functions return SummarizedExperiment objects, as the data are no longer counts.
+The two functions return an object of class DESeqTransform which is a subclass of SummarizedExperiment.
 The assay function is used to extract the matrix of normalized values:

 '''

 rld <- rlog(dds)

 vsd <- varianceStabilizingTransformation(dds)

 rlogMat <- assay(rld)

 vstMat <- assay(vsd)

 '''

 Note that if you have many samples, and the rlog function is taking too long, there is an argument fast=TRUE, which will perform an approximation of the rlog: instead of shrinking the samples independently, the function will find the optimal amount of shrinkage for each gene given the mean counts.
 The optimization is performed on the same likelihood of the data as the original rlog.
 The speed-up for a dataset with 100 samples is around 15x.